SmartGridready/SGrSpecifications/doc/functionalProfile.md

 Data Points that are connected to other data points can be modeled as sub data points.

 The connection between data point and sub data point are defined with naming conventions.
-If e.g. a data point has the name "MainDatapoint" and is connected with a sub data point "SubDatapoint" the sub data point name has the name "MainDatapoint.SubDatapoint" - this means, the sub data point name is appended to the main data point name separated with a dot.
+If e.g. a data point has the name "MainDataPoint" and is connected with a sub data point "SubDataPoint" the sub data point name has the name "MainDataPoint.SubDataPoint" - this means, the sub data point name is appended to the main data point name separated with a dot.

 An example for a sub data point is "Voltage.Precision" as the precision of the data point "Voltage".

 ## Using Functional Profiles for declaration

 For the declaration of the a product the following flow is proposed: